salmanbao/FabricWebApp/README.md

     will generate them automatically.
 However, they can be generated via the command

         make all-generated-artifacts
+-   The `.env` file contains the default environment variable values to be used in `docker-compose.yaml`.

+## To-Dos

+-   Add docker volumes for peers (and orderer?) to persist the blockchain.
+-   Change 'init' call to not accept any parameters and initialize an empty 'bank'.
+Add a 'create account' transaction, and add some calls to it and the existing 'delete account' transaction.
+Verify that the state is preserved correctly between calls, and that the web server correctly handles existing persistent data in its keystore (regarding enrollment).
--   TODO: Make a separate directory of artifacts for use by the web server.
+-   Make a separate directory of artifacts for use by the web server.
 There should be a very clear demarcation between the artifacts directories for each logical server (e.g. peer, orderer, ca, webserver).
--   TODO: Get orderer TLS working.
+-   Get peer and orderer TLS working.
 Currently it fails within the grpc node module in the Orderer.sendBroadcast call.